ebranlard/matlab2python/README.md

 This implementation relies heavily on the project [SMOP](http://github.com/victorlei/smop/) by Victor Leikehman.
 The current implementation wraps around SMOP, with the following differences:

-- It attempts to returns code that does not rely on an external module (`libsmop`), but only usual python modules such as `numpy`.
+- It attempts to produce code that does not rely on `libsmop`, but only on usual python modules such as `numpy`.
+- It uses typical shortcuts such as `np` instead of `numpy`.
 - It attemps to reindex arrays and loops, starting from 0 instead of 1.
-- It doesn't use the external classes `matlabarray` and `cellarray`
+- It doesn't use the external classes `matlabarray` and `cellarray` from `libsmop`
-- Consequently, the resulting code is "less safe" but maybe slightly closer to what a user would write.
 - Basic support for Matlab classes is added.
 The properties declared in the body of the class are initialized in the constructor.
+- As a consequenc of all the above, the resulting code is "less safe" but maybe slightly closer to what a user would write.

 This implementation is made straightforward, since it basically use another backend script than the one used by SMOP, here called `smop\backend_m2py.py`.
 Some function replacements were added directly there.